AnnaVerbe/Flies-tune-the-activity-of-their-multifunctional-gyroscope/README.md

 ## Fig. 6:
 In File 'Fig6' run the Matlab script XXXX
 ```
-Data from  XXX: see XXX
+Data files are located in the file 'Fig6'
 ```